A CERTIFICATE PROGRAM IN JUNGIAN STUDIES

 "The Collective Unconscious contains the whole spiritual heritage of mankind's evolution, born anew in the brain structure of every individual" - C. G. Jung.

 In this theoretical and experiential presentation, participants will have the opportunity to work through a dream from a Jungian perspective.
 Using amplification, active imagination, as well as the four functions, we will discuss ways of elaborating dream images, including how to distinguish between images from the personal vs. the collective unconscious; demonstrate the use of alchemy in interpreting dream images; and explore the role of developmental theories as a means of illuminating the ways in which a dream can shed light and explain certain aspects of the dreamer's life situation and personal history.
-In particular, we will focus on and witness some of the ways in which the ways in which the power and energy contained in a dream have the potential to heal and transform the psyche.
+In particular, we will focus on and witness some of the ways in which the power and energy contained in a dream have the potential to heal and transform the psyche.

 - Give an example of images that originate in the collective unconscious;